ShaanWocker/hyperion-dev-shaan/Section-C/README.md

 ## Installation

-- Navigate to the file location using **cd Section-C** where you will find 2 files.
+- If you already cloned this repo, navigate to the file location using **cd Section-C** where you will find 2 files.

 - Run - **javac ISBNChecker.java** to compile.